Blood and Short-tailed Python Care Sheet

 There are also breeders who produce pristine captive-bred-and-born hatchlings every year.
+They can sometimes be found in pet stores or online reptile shops.
 These snakes often come with complete hatching, feeding and bloodline records.
 Many blood and short-tailed python enthusiasts selectively breed for beautiful appearances as well as calm, docile temperaments, and they take pride in the snakes they produce.
 Such breeders can be excellent sources of information and support.
 We recommend that you ask around, get references and make contact with fellow blood python fans when researching potential sources for these snakes.D

 Don’t hesitate to ask any seller plenty of questions when choosing a blood python.
 Ask what size and type of cage the snake has been housed in, on what substrate and at what temperatures.
 Ask if it is eating rats or mice, live, fresh-killed or frozen-thawed, and how often.
 Be up front with breeders about your current experience level, so they can help you start off on the right foot with your snake.
 The answers to these questions will also demonstrate how well sellers know their animals.
 These sound like no-brainer topics, but they’re often overlooked in the excitement of choosing that awesome new python.